Tuizi/todo-app/README.md

 - Mongo
 - A coffee ☕️

-Then install all node packages simply with `npm install` at the root
+Then run `npm install` and start the dev environment with `npm run start`

 ## API